baldurk/renderdoc/docs/getting_started/faq.rst

 Who can I contact about bugs, feature requests, other queries?
 --------------------------------------------------------------

-.. |github_link| raw:: html

-   <a href="https://github.com/baldurk/renderdoc" target="_blank">github repository</a>

 At the moment there's just me at the wheel - feel free to `contact me <mailto:baldurk@baldurk.org?subject=RenderDoc%20feedback>`__ if you have anything you'd like to ask or suggest.
-I use a |github_link| for tracking bugs and feature requests so that's the best place to file an issue.
+I use a `GitHub repository <https://github.com/baldurk/renderdoc>`_ for tracking bugs and feature requests so that's the best place to file an issue.

 I work on RenderDoc in my spare time but I am happy to help with anything and work with you if you have any issues that need attention.